jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Drain/kubectl-drain.md

 # kubectl drain

-Kubectl drain is used to manage the move of pods from one node to another.
+The `kubectl drain` command is a safe way to evict all of the pods from the node and then mark the node as unschedulable.
+This is useful when you want to perform maintenance on a node or remove it from the cluster and this will prevent any new pods from being scheduled on the node.

 ## Command